-Proposed Regulatory Change Timeline for Implementation Implement a four step ELL identification process to ensure holistic and individualized decisions can be made by qualified staff, including (1) administration of the Home Language Questionnaire, (2) an individual interview with the student, (3) a determination for students with disabilities of whether the disability is the determinant factor affecting the student's ability to demonstrate proficiency in English; and (4) the administration of a statewide English language proficiency identification assessment.
-Districts will be allowed to implement in school year 2014-2015 and required to implement in school year 2015-2016 and beyond.
-Qualified staff to administer the identification process shall include certified Bilingual and English to Speakers of Other Languages teachers or a certified teacher trained in cultural competency, language development and the needs of ELLs, who either speaks the home language of the student and parent or uses a qualified interpreter/translator.
-Require districts to identify ELLs as Students with Interrupted/Inconsistent Formal Education, as applicable, as part of the identification process.
-Districts will be allowed to implement in school year 2014-2015 and required to implement in school year 2015-2016 and beyond.
-Implement a review process for identification determinations by qualified staff to be completed within the first 45 days of school.
-A review would commence if a parent; or teacher with the consent of the parent; or a student, if the student is 18 years old or older requests a review of an identification determination.
-Parental, or student if the student is 18 years or older, consent; principal approval and superintendent approval are required before a change in determination can occur.
-Districts will be required to implement in school year 2015-2016 and beyond.
+IDENTIFICATION EXISTING REGULATION/GUIDANCE PROPOSED REGULATORY CHANGE NE FOR INTATION A three step ELL identification process by school staff, including: (1) administration of the Home Language Questionnaire, (2) an informal individual interview with the student; and (3) the administration of a statewide English language proficiency identification assessment.
+Current regulations do not define the qualifications of staff required to administer the identification process.
+Implement a four step ELL identification process to ensure holistic and individualized decisions can be made by qualified staff, including: (1) administration of the Home Language Questionnaire, (2) an individual interview with the student, (3) a determination for students with a disability of whether the disability is the determinant factor affecting the student's ability to demonstrate proficiency in English; and (4) the administration of a statewide English language proficiency identification assessment.
+Qualified staff is defined as an bilingual or ESL teacher, or a teacher trained in cultural competency, language development and the needs of English Language Learners.
+2014-2015 Planning / Optional Implementation 2015-2016 Full Implementation Guidance documents define Students with Interrupted Formal Education, but do not clearly indicate that they should be identified as part of the identification process.
+Current regulations do not provide the opportunity for a review process addressing possible ELL misidentification.
+Districts shall identify ELLs as Students with Interrupted/Inconsistent Formal Education as part of the identification process.
+Implement a review process to determine if a student was misidentified upon enrollment by qualified staff to be completed within the first 45 days of school.
+A review would commence upon request by a parent; or teacher with the consent of the parent; or a student, if the student is 18 years old or older.
+Parental, or student if the student is 18 years or older, consent; principal and superintendent approval are required before a change in determination.